Smedley Butler: Philippine–American War

 The Marine Corps sent him to Manila, Philippines.
 On garrison duty with little to do, Butler turned to alcohol to relieve the boredom.
 He once became drunk and was temporarily relieved of command after an unspecified incident in his room.

 In October 1899, he saw his first combat action when he led 300 Marines to take the town of Noveleta from Filipino troops of the new Philippine republic.
 In the initial moments of the assault, his first sergeant was wounded.
 Butler briefly panicked, but he quickly regained his composure and led his Marines in pursuit of the fleeing enemy.
-By noon, the Marines had dispersed the native defenders and taken the town.
+By noon, the Marines had dispersed the defenders and taken the town.
 One Marine had been killed, 10 were wounded, and another 50 had been incapacitated by the humid tropical heat.

 After the excitement of this combat, garrison duty again became routine.
 He met Littleton Waller, a fellow Marine with whom he maintained a lifelong friendship.
 When Waller received command of a company in Guam, he was allowed to select five officers to take with him.
 Butler was amongst his choices.
 Before they had departed, their orders were changed, and they were sent to China aboard the to help put down the Boxer Rebellion.